Frequently Asked Questions, Answered!

 Yes.

-The map in our website shows all locations.
+The map on our website shows all locations.

 Yes.

-We organise additional ATMs onsite during the event.
+We also organise additional ATMs onsite during the event which will be placed on Fraser Street.

-We strongly encourage pre-purchase of your Festival Weekend Pass and event tickets – and to bring a printed copy or screenshot with you.
+We strongly encourage pre-purchase of your Festival Gate and Event Tickets – and to bring a printed copy or screenshot with you.

-We recommend bringing some cash in case of any network outages or issues on the day.
+We do recommend bringing some cash in case of network outages or issues on the day.

-Once inside the precinct some of our book traders will take card and some will take cash.
+Once inside the precinct some of our book traders will take card and all will take cash.